 - AstraZeneca (AZN), thru its proprietary antibody discovery technology, is researching novel coronavirus neutralizing antibodies as a preventive treatment.
 They are still in the identification phase of monoclonal antibodies that can target SARS-CoV-2, the virus responsible for COVID-19.
 Upon completion of the identication process, they move into clinical trial evaluation.

 - BioNTech (BNT) & Pfizer (PFE) have teamed up to work on a mRNA type vaccine they are calling BNT162.
 It is currently in the pre-clinical phase with plans to start clinical trials in April.

-- GlaxoSmithKline (GSK), in collaboration with the Coalition for Epidemic Preparedness Innovations (CEPI), is providing their vaccine adjuvant technology to vaccines developers.
-Vaccine adjuvants are added to a vaccine formula to improve immune response.
+- Dynavax Technologies (DVAX), in collaboration with the Coalition for Epidemic Preparedness Innovations (CEPI), is providing its proprietary adjuvant CpG 1018 to COVID-19 vaccines developers.
+Dynavax adjuvant is currently used and FDA approved for use in the Hepatitis B Vaccine HEPLISAV-B. Vaccine adjuvants are added to a vaccine formula to improve immune response.
 It also provides the added benefit of requiring less vaccine per dose which allows more people to be vaccinated.

 - Heat Biologics (HTBX) is leveraging it proprietary Heat’s gp96 platform to develop its COVID-19 vaccine and is currently in pre-clinical trial.

 - Inovio Pharmaceuticals (INO) is working on a COVID-19 vaccine they named INO-4800.
 Inovio Pharmaceuticals is one of several companies developing a COVID-19 vaccine with the help of a multi-million dollar grant from the Coalition for Epidemic Preparedness Innovations (CEPI).
 A phase 1 clinical trial is planned for April.